-And not only to create it but to upload it on your website, tag, optimise, email it to clients, take care of the copyrights and all the other essentials you won’t need to bother with.
+And not only to create it but to upload it on your website, tag, optimize, email it to clients, take care of the copyrights and all the other essentials you won’t need to bother with.

 3. Blogging Tasks

 Blogging is beneficial to your business but it could eat up a lot of your time.
-That’s why you should consider letting a Virtual Assistant to do the blogging tasks for you:
+That’s why you should consider letting a Virtual Assistant do the blogging tasks for you: